andrewsunglaekim/git_workshop/readme.md

 Let's stop a moment.
 Consider what we've learned so far.
 Stop and think about the following questions for 2 minutes

-- how many copies of this repository will exist when a second developer joins you?
+- How many copies of this repository will exist when a second developer joins you?
 - How might branching help alleviate some headaches in communication between you and another developer?

 Now pair and chat about your answers for the next 3 minutes.

-## The Holy War - Git Workflows
+## The Holy War - Git Workflows (10/95)
 There are holy wars fought over so many things in programming.
 Git workflows is definitely one that many have strong opinions about.
 Regardless of stance, here's a quick pattern that illustrates some of the key features with github.

 > We are now the new developer that came along and said "Hey, I would like to develop on the [git_workshop](https://github.com/andrewsunglaekim/git_workshop) as well".
-You can follow along by going into some different directory, something like this: `$ cd ~/temp`
+You can follow along by going into some different directory, something like this: `$ mkdir ~/temp && cd ~/temp`

 We want to contribute to git_workshop so we clone the repository that we created earlier on github.